nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor/index.md

             RETURN n;
 ```

-TODO if we return `n`, then we know the number is prime
+If we return `n`, then we know the number is prime

 This is terribly inefficient, though.
 In a worst case scenario, we would iterate nearly half of the possiblities to return a value.
 How can we do better?